List of Super Friends supporting characters: Abin Sur

 Abin Sur appears in the Challenge of the Superfriends episode "Secret Origins of the Super Friends", voiced by Dick Ryal.
 He is the Green Lantern of Sector 2814 and the predecessor of Hal Jordan.
 Sur was mortally wounded in an aircraft crash and gave his ring to Jordan.

 Superman supporting characters

 Lois Lane

 Lois Lane makes several appearances in the Super Friends series.
 Lois makes an appearance in "Super Friends, Rest in Peace" from the Challenge of the Superfriends season.
 In The World's Greatest Super Friends season, Lois appears in the episode "Lex Luthor Strikes Back".
 She appeared on the 1980s episode "The Ice Demon".
 Lois also makes cameo appearances in the Super Friends: The Legendary Super Powers Show episode "The Bride of Darkseid" and "Reflections in Crime".

 Jimmy Olsen

-In the The World's Greatest Super Friends episode "Lex Luthor Strikes Back", Lex Luthor's henchman Orville Gump poses as Jimmy Olsen.
+In The World's Greatest Super Friends episode "Lex Luthor Strikes Back", Lex Luthor's henchman Orville Gump poses as Jimmy Olsen.